-Danica McKellar is in the best shape of her life at 39, thanks to a low-carb gluten-free diet, yoga workouts, and lots of dancing.
+Danica McKellar is in the best shape of her life at 40, thanks to a low carb gluten-free Paleo-style diet, yoga workouts and lots of dancing, Celebrity Health reported.

-"I don't eat gluten, I don't eat dairy, I don't eat sugar," McKellar told People.
+"I don't eat gluten, I don't eat dairy, I don't eat sugar," said McKellar.
 "And the only thing I drink is water.
 I eat really, really clean.
 I'm very strict."

 Danica, who starred on the hit TV series "The Wonder Years" from 1988 to 1993, said she doesn't deprive herself, but makes a point to fill up on nutrient-dense, whole foods.

-The super-toned McKellar, who's competing on season 18 of "Dancing With the Stars," said her usual workouts are low-impact and center around yoga.
-"I do yoga, I actually have a yoga DVD called 'Daily Dose of Dharma,' " she said.
+The super-toned McKellar, who competed on season 18 of "Dancing With the Stars," said her usual workouts are low-impact and center around yoga.
+"I do yoga, I actually have a yoga DVD called 'Daily Dose of Dharma, " said Danica.

-Lately, Danica has been working out up to seven hours a day for "Dancing With the Stars" with partner Valentin Chmerkovskiy.
+Danica worked out up to seven hours a day for "Dancing With the Stars" with partner Valentin Chmerkovskiy.
 She said the grueling dance training is fun but exhausting.

 After McKellar hit it big as a child star, she pursued a mathematics degree at UCLA and graduated with honors.
 Danica then went on to write three New York Times-bestselling math books for children, including Girls Get Curves: Geometry Takes Shape.